 - Extremely Short Timespan: The movie spans one night to the next morning.

-- Four-Temperament Ensemble: Levene is sanguine, Roma is choleric, Moss is melancholic, Aaranow is phlegmatic.
+- Four-Temperament Ensemble: Levene is sanguine, Roma and Moss are choleric, Williamson is melancholic, Aaranow is phlegmatic.

 - Fun with Acronyms: Always Be Closing; Attention Interest Decision Action

-- The Ghost: Mitch and Murry, the corporate heads who drive the whole shebang.
+- The Ghost: Mitch and Murray, the corporate heads who drive the whole shebang.

 - Ham-to-Ham Combat: Particularly between Ed Harris and Al Pacino.